mattwilding/laravel-wp-api/README.md

 ### Usage

 The package provides a simplified interface to some of the existing api methods documented [here](http://wp-api.org/).
-You can either use the Facade provided or inject the `Threesquared\LaravelWpApi\WpApi` class.
+You can either use the Facade provided or inject the `Mattwilding\LaravelWpApi\WpApi` class.

 #### Posts
 ```php